 Hands-on Training Courses

-The workshops provide participants with unique opportunities to train basic and more advanced laparoscopic and endoscopic techniques under expert supervision.
-Thanks to the intense “one-on-one” training concept (one station, one trainee, one tutor), a fast learning effect can be expected.
+As an essential part of the European Urology Residents Education Programme (EUREP) in Prague, intensive hands-on training will be delivered.
+The workshops provide participants with unique opportunities to train basic and more advanced techniques under expert supervision.
+Thanks to the intense 1:1:1 (one station, one trainee, one tutor) and small group training concepts, a fast learning effect can be expected.

 Sacral Neuromodulation (SNM): This Hands-on Training course allows the participants to practice different steps of SNM on models.
 They will also perform primary percutaneous nerve evaluation, tined lead and battery implantation, programming, and troubleshooting.